 If you have poor credit, you may also want to consider invoice financing, or borrowing against your unpaid invoices.
 With invoice financing, your payee’s credit is weighed more heavily than your own.

 When it comes to qualifying for a small business loan, cash flow is king.
 Lenders want to see that your business has enough positive cash flow to cover your operating costs — plus loan payments.
-Traditional lenders will consider at least one to two years of your cash flow history, while alternative lenders may look at as little as three months of your bank transactions.
+Traditional lenders will consider at least one to two years of your cash flow history.
+Alternative lenders may look at as little as three months of your bank transactions.

 Lenders also look at your ability to maintain a positive bank balance, and ideally a balance that’s increasing steadily.
 If more money is going out than coming in, or the margin is too tight, your small business loan application may not be approved.